 The XED force field

 Cresset’s main focus is the description of molecules in terms of electrostatics.
 For this to be effective, the electrostatic model needs to be accurate.
-Quantum mechanics can give very accurate electrostatic potentials, but is still too slow in most cases.
-As a result, we need an accurate method of computing electrostatic potentials in a molecular mechanics context.
+Quantum mechanics calculations can give very accurate electrostatic potentials, but are still too slow in most cases.
+As a result, an accurate method of computing electrostatic potentials in a molecular mechanics context is needed.

 Most standard force fields use the atom-centred charge (ACC) approximation: the electrostatics of the molecule are approximated by a set of point partial charges placed on the nuclei.
 Many methods are available to compute these partial charges (Gasteiger-Hückel, AM1-BCC, etc), but the underlying model is one point charge per atom.
 This method can work well for the gross long-distance electrostatic potential (e.g., dipole moments), but performs poorly when describing the electrostatic potential near the molecular surface.
 This is because atoms are not charged spheres: they have lone pairs, pi orbitals, sigma holes and so forth.
 In addition, atoms and molecules are polarizable and change their electrostatic behavior in response to external electric fields.
 The ACC model covers none of these effects.
 Newer force fields such as AMOEBA solve this problem by placing explicit multipoles and polarization functions on the atoms, which does give a much more realistic electrostatic potential.
 These force fields perform well on proteins but have issues with parameter transferability which makes them largely unsuitable for ligand modeling.